lairdrt/rpi-pico-freertos/README.md

 Copy the `CMakeLists.txt` file and the `FreeRTOSConfig.h` file from this repository into your main application directory (`appdir`).

 ## Ready to Program
-At this point, you should all the Pico C/C++ SDK and FreeRTOS libraries installed in the directory above the application directory, and the path environment variables set corretcly.
+At this point, you should have all of the Pico C/C++ SDK and FreeRTOS libraries installed in the directory above the application directory, and the path environment variables set corretcly.
 Assuming, for example, that your main file is called `myapp.c`, located in your `appdir` directory, and that you have navigated to that directory.

 `mkdir build`<br>
 `cd build`<br>